 This one-day workshop will:

-The training will enhance participants abilities to support existing threat management processes in schools, campuses, and workplaces/organizations within their community, and to build foundations for broader, community-based, approaches to prevent violence.
+The training will enhance participants’ abilities to support existing threat management processes in schools, campuses, and workplaces/organizations within their community, and to build foundations for broader, community-based, approaches to prevent violence.

-The session will be presented by John L. More, J.D.
+The session will be presented either by:

 There is no registration fee for this course.